Olowe-Joseph/Communicate-Data-Findings-Ford-Go-bike-share-systems/README.md

   I found that the users used the bike for a wider range of trip duration, also, after cleaning the trip duration data and removing the outliers, I found that the major trips had a trip duration on average of 7-12 mins.
   I also found out that the work days were the most days that the users use the bike share system the most, especially on Thursdays.
-  Also, the time most users ride the bike were around 8 A.M and 5 P.M and this looks more like the starting and closing time for companies.
+  Also, the time most users ride the bike were around 8 A.M and 5 P.M and this looks more like the starting and closing time for work.
   As for the users,  the male users are almost 3 times the female users, and the most age range is between 25-35 and the subscriber users are almost 9-10 times the customer users.